AstraEffect/Astra/README.md

 Check out the [docs](http://docs.atsraeffect.co.uk)

 \**Astra can be run on windows but it has not been tested and is not directly supported.* <br>
-*Support will not be given untill moved into a further phase and then an offical executable will be made and distributed.*
+*Support will not be given until moved into a further phase and then an official executable will be made and distributed.*